ni-sh01/Localization-for-autonomous-driving-/README.md

 Nirsitha (https://git.hs-coburg.de/Nirsitha)

 ## Component Description
 The Localization Component determines the precise position and orientation of the autonomous pupil shuttle using OptiTrack motion capture data.
-It provides real-time pose information to support navigationand path planning, ensuring safe and efficient operation.
+It provides real-time pose information to support navigation and path planning, ensuring safe and efficient operation.

 ## Table of Contents
 - [Nodes](#nodes)